apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CommandsAndSubcommands.md

   See 'math help stats <subcommand>' for detailed help.
 ```

 Start by defining the root `Math` command.
-You can provide a static `configuration` property for a command that specifies its subcommands and a default subcommand, if any.
+You can provide a static ``ParsableCommand/configuration-35km1`` property for a command that specifies its subcommands and a default subcommand, if any.

 ```swift
 struct Math: ParsableCommand {